-A lot of people don’t realise this has been in windows since Windows Vista!
+A lot of people don’t realise that this has been in windows since Windows Vista!
 It is an excellent tool for sending screenshots to people.
-It is fast reliable and after about 8 years of use, it has never crashed on me.
+It is fast, reliable and after about 8 years of use, it has never crashed on me.
 It has a save option as well as an email option which links straight to outlook and opens a new email.

 9. Receipt bank

 We all have expenses!
 We generally spend on the credit card grab the receipt (or lose it), take it back to the office and give it to our accounts team.
 Then accounts scan, email, input the information then attach it to the transaction for the tax man.
 Sounds like a incredible waste of time for multiple people!
 Receipt bank helps you avoid about 5 of the above steps.
 You can just take a photo of your receipt and send it directly to your accounting system.

 This is an app for your phone, available in all flavours of phones and by far one of the most advanced scanning apps out currently.
 It’s point is scanning, it scans almost anything at any angle and then processes it to enhance the image to make it look like it has been scanned using an industrial scanner.
 It has character recognition and it can save it straight to your device.